Improving social welfare in non-cooperative games with different types of quantum resources: Non-cooperative games and quantum equilibria

-We consider a setting where the players can coordinate their strategies via a shared correlation $C$ over two sets $R = R_1 \times \cdots \times R_n$ and $S = S_1 \times \cdots \times S_n$.
-The standard interpretation of this correlation is that of a trusted mediator communicating with each party.
-Each party sends an input bit $r_i \in R_i$ to the mediator, who computes a correlation $C(s_1\dots s_n|r_1 \dots r_n)$ before sending back the advice $s_i \in S_i$ to each party.
-Allowing the players to access, through the mediator, different types of correlations may give them different capabilities to obtain good equilibria.
+It is standard to consider a setting where the players can correlate their strategies via a shared correlation $C$ over two sets $R = R_1 \times \cdots \times R_n$ and $S = S_1 \times \cdots \times S_n$.
+A standard interpretation, which we adopt here, is to see this correlation as that of a trusted mediator communicating with each party.
+Each party sends a message $r_i \in R_i$ to the mediator, who computes a correlation $C(s_1\dots s_n|r_1 \dots r_n)$ before sending back the advice $s_i \in S_i$ to each party (see Figure~\ref{fig:single_med}).
+Allowing the players to access, via the mediator, different types of correlations may give them different capabilities to obtain good equilibria.